Genetics In Action: Evolutionary Algorithms

 Many algorithms tend to get stuck at local maxima/minima; EAs often don't.

-Heuristics For Good Solutions
+Heuristics for Good Solutions

 1. Correctness – We can find the a priori correct solution.